-Scriptwriters and Screenwriters
+Scriptwriters & Screenwriters

 Heather was born in the UK and immigrated to Australia with her family as a child.
 She grew up and attended school and university in Adelaide and before settling in Perth, lived in several isolated places around Australia through her involvement in the mining industry.
-She is at present with her husband in London.
+She is at present living with her husband in Adelaide.

 Kevin Nemeth is a popular and award winning scriptwriter with over 25 year experience in the industry.
 He has been awarded five Australian Writers' Guild Awards and has received another nine nominations.
 He graduated from the Victorian College of the Arts with a Diploma in Dramatic Arts and has received an Australia Council Literature Board Fellowship.